 The winner in 2014 was Brett Davern, one of the stars of the MTV teen comedy, "Awkard".

-This year, the CBS Sports Network will televise the celebrity race (albeit the day afterwards), on Sunday,
+The CBS Sports Network televised the 2014 celebrity race (albeit the day afterwards), on Sunday,

 Celebs racing in 2013 included Jenna Elfman ("Dharma & Greg"), Michelle Rodriguez ('Letty' in the "Fast & Furious" franchise), Jackson Rathbone ('Jasper Hale' in "Twilight"), Jeremy Sisto ('George', the dad in "Suburgatory"), comic Wanda Sykes ("The New Adventures of Old Christine"), Jesse Metcalfe ('John Rowland' in "Desperate Housewives"), Michael Trucco ('Samuel Anders' in "Battlestar Galactica"), Brett Davern of ('Jake' in MTV's "Awkward"), Kate del Castillo (star of "La Reina del Sur"), and Olympic gold medalist swimmer, Jessica Hardy.